steveesamson/slicks/README.md

 ###Collection
 Slicks Collection, in its simplest conception could be seen as an array of Slicks models.
 ####Collection Options
-Slick collection has three (3) options(all but `url` are optional): `url,sync and model`.
+Slick collection has four (4) options(all but `url` are optional): `url,sync, comets and model`.
 If, however, there is need to use a `REST endpoint`, the `url` is needed.
 The options are specified as a map like `{url:'',model:}`.
 The sync may be overridden to provide custom persistence and retrieval.

 **`url:`**This is the url of a `REST endpoint`(we will support actions too), usually on a server somewhere e.g `'/user'`.